Aggravating Factors in Oakland DUI Cases

 If you drive with a BAC over the legal limit and get involved in an accident that results in bodily injury, your DUI can be charged as a felony.
 It doesn’t matter whether the person hurt is you or a passenger: the outcome and consequences are the same.

-A Child in the Vehicle
+Can Having a Child in the Vehicle Aggravate a DUI Offense?

 Driving under the influence with a child under the age of 14 in the vehicle can be charged as a child endangerment enhancement and lead to additional jail time and even a requirement to complete parenting classes.